 We’ve got everything from affordable hotels with dorm-style rooms to luxury hotels in Old Town Lucerne with modern amenities.
 So, if you want to know your accommodation options and some popular Lucerne attractions, keep reading!

-- Best Luxury Hotel in Lucerne – Grand Hotel National Luzern
+- Luxury Hotel in Lucerne – Grand Hotel National Luzern

-- Best Mid-Range Hotel in Lucerne – Hotel Alpina Luzern
+- Mid-Range Hotel in Lucerne – Hotel Alpina Luzern

-- Best Budget Hotel in Lucerne – capsule hotel lucerne
+- Budget Hotel in Lucerne – capsule hotel lucerne

-- Best Vacation Rental in Lucerne – 5 bedroom accommodation in Sarnen bei Luzern
+- Vacation Rental Option in Lucerne – 5 bedroom accommodation in Sarnen bei Luzern

-- Best Resort in Lucerne – Gasthaus Badhof – Golfhotel
+- Resort in Lucerne – Gasthaus Badhof – Golfhotel

-- Best Family-Friendly Hotel in Lucerne – Radisson Blu Hotel, Lucerne
+- Family-Friendly Hotel in Lucerne – Radisson Blu Hotel, Lucerne

 - Best Alpine Hotel in Lucerne – Hotel Pilatus-Kulm